-Dr Andrew Robinson, University Hospitals Birmingham NHS Foundation Trust Professor Andrew Nicholson, Royal Brompton Hospital and Harefield NHS
+Dr Andrew Robinson, University Hospitals Coventry and Warwickshire NHS Trust

+Professor Andrew Nicholson, Royal Brompton and Harefield hospitals, Guy's and St Thomas' NHS Foundation Trust
-Foundation Trust

-Unique document number umber G135

-Document name Tissue pathways for non-neoplastic thoracic pathology

-Version number 2

-Produced by Dr Irshad Soomro is a consultant histopathologist, Honorary Clinical Associate Professor and lead thoracic pathologist at Nottingham University Hospitals NHS Trust.
-Dr Andrew Robinson is a consultant histopathologist and lead thoracic pathologist at Birmingham Heartlands Hospital, University Hospitals Birmingham NHS Foundation Trust.
-Professor Andrew Nicholson is a consultant histopathologist at Royal Brompton Hospital and Harefield NHS Foundation Trust, London, and specialises in thoracic pathology.
+Unique document number G135 Document name Tissue pathways for non-neoplastic thoracic pathology Version number 4 Produced by Dr Irshad Soomro is a consultant Histopathologist and lead thoracic pathologist at Nottingham University Hospitals NHS Trust.
+Dr Andrew Robinson is a consultant histopathologist and lead thoracic pathologist at University Hospitals Coventry and Warwickshire NHS Trust.
+Professor Andrew Nicholson is a consultant histopathologist at Royal Brompton and Harefield hospitals, London and specialises in thoracic pathology.
 He is a member of the Pathology Committee and Staging and Prognostic Factors Committee of the International Association for the Study of Lung Cancer (IASLC).
 He has co-authored internationally agreed management guidelines for idiopathic pulmonary fibrosis (2018), and the 2013 update on classification of idiopathic interstitial pneumonias.

-Date active March 2020

-Date for review March 2025
+Date active October 2024 (to be implemented within 3 months) Date for full review March 2025

-Comments This document supersedes the 2013 edition of Tissue pathways for non-neoplastic thoracic pathology .
-In accordance with the College's pre-publications policy, this document was on the Royal College of Pathologists' website for consultation from 7 November to 5 December 2019.
-Responses and authors' comments are available to view on publication of the final document.
-Dr Brian Rous Clinical Lead for Guideline Review (Cellular Pathology)